The Guide

 Western International School of Shanghai is the only school in mainland China offering the full IB continuum across PYP, MYP, Diploma, and Career-related Programme.
 It serves around 700 students aged 2-18 in Xujing, Qingpu, on the far western edge of the city.
 Fees are the most accessible of the IB-focused schools: CNY 165,385 for Pre-Nursery rising to CNY 267,332 for Grades 11-12.

-The Qingpu location is the trade-off.
-Families in Hongqiao or Minhang can reach it, but it is not a school for families based in Pudong.
-For self-funding families committed to the full IB programme from early years, the combination of the complete continuum and lower fees is the clear draw.
+Qingpu is the cost.
+Families in Hongqiao or Minhang can reach it; families based in Pudong cannot.
+For self-funding families committed to the full IB programme from early years, the complete continuum plus lower fees is the draw.

 Harrow International School Shanghai